Lattice design and experimental studies of nonlinear resonance at the Cornell Electron Storage Ring: Phase space control

-Figure~$\ref{fig:knob_phase}$ (a) and (b) show the horizontal phase space at the vBSM source location with the sextupole knob value set at 0 and $-1$, respectively.
-As we can see, dialing the knob from 0 to $-1$ will rotate the TRIBs in the phase space and the x-ray spots of the TRIBs in $xy$ real space will change accordingly.
+Figure~$\ref{fig:knob_phase}$ (a) and (b) show the particle's ($x$, $p_x$) at the vBSM source location with the sextupole knob value set at 0 and $-1$, respectively.
+As we can see, dialing the knob from 0 to $-1$ will rotate the TRIBs in phase space and the x-ray spots of the TRIBs in $xy$ real space will change accordingly.
 The horizontal coordinates of three SFPs at the vBSM source point are $x_1=1.03\unit{mm}$ (red), $x_2=-5.58\unit{mm}$ (blue), and $x_3=6.71\unit{mm}$ (green) with the knob value set at zero, and $x_1=-3.99\unit{mm}$, $x_2=-1.06\unit{mm}$, and $x_3=7.18\unit{mm}$ with the knob value set at $-1$.
+These expected horizontal coordinates from PTC calculation at different sextupole knob values will be compared with the experimental results in the following section.